Eric Vernon Watson: Personal life and death

-He and Joyce were married in 1944 in Ulverston, and had four daughters.
+He and Joyce Edwards were married in 1944 in Ulverston, and had four daughters.
+Watson was also a keen ornithologist, being a founder member of the Reading Bird Club, gardener, golfer, and watercolour artist, exhibiting at the Reading Guild of Artists.
+In addition he was knowledgeable about poetry.
 He died at his home in Goring from leukemia, 25 October 1999.
 His bryophyte collection was left to the Royal Botanic Garden, Edinburgh.